dm0-/gnuxc/RUNTIME.md

 ### Configuration

 The Hurd console's configuration is mostly handled by changing command line arguments for the server and client.
-The server should be started by a passive translator on `/dev/vcs`, and the client command is defined as a Shepherd service in `/etc/shepherd.d/console.scm`.
+The server is started by a translator record on `/dev/vcs`, and the client command is defined as a Shepherd service in `/etc/shepherd.d/console.scm`.
 See also `/etc/ttys` for the list of all virtual consoles that get started by the `runttys` service.

 #### Keymaps